-For more context before you begin studying, read this introduction to the book of Isaiah.
+For more context before you begin studying, read this introduction to the book of Daniel.